Research

 Moral Judgment About Harm: Emotion, Reasoning, and Their Interplay

-When facing dilemmas that pit preventing harm against maximising welfare, two competing systems vie for control: emotion-driven harm aversion, and reasoning-based cost-benefit analysis.
-A decade of research mapped how each operates, when they conflict, and what makes one prevail.
+When facing dilemmas that pit not causing harm against maximising welfare, two systems pull in different directions: emotion-driven harm aversion, and reasoning-based cost-benefit analysis.
+A decade of research mapped how each operates, when they conflict, and what tips the balance.

 • Reasoning ability predicts utilitarian choices across eight independent studies – independently of how intensely someone dislikes causing harm

-• Psychopathy's link to utilitarian judgement traces to reduced aversion to performing harmful acts specifically, not reduced concern for victims
+• Psychopathy's link to utilitarian judgement is driven specifically by reduced aversion to performing harmful acts – not by its reduced concern for victims, which is also present but does not account for the effect

 Relevant Publications (4)